abolfazl-kabiri/AP-finalProject-ClashRoyale/README.md

 # AP-finalProject
-please change branch to "new" to access to final version of code
+please change branch to "new" to have access to final version of code